 People with symptoms of measles should call ahead when attending healthcare facilities (such as an emergency department or GP), to inform staff of their symptoms and travel history where relevant, so that they can be isolated upon arrival to limit the potential spread of measles to others.

 People with measles should stay at home until they are no longer infectious (i.e until four days after the rash starts) to reduce the possibility of spreading it to other people.

 Measles is suspected when a person feels unwell, has a cough, runny nose or sore eyes and a fever followed by a rash.

 Whenever measles is suspected, samples from the nose, throat, and urine should be collected to confirm the diagnosis.
 A blood test may also be performed.

-People with measles infection are normally advised to rest, drink plenty of fluids, and take paracetamol to treat the fever.
-There is no specific treatment.
+There is no specific treatment for measles.
+People with a measles infection are normally advised to rest, drink plenty of fluids, and take paracetamol to treat the fever.

 If you begin to develop symptoms of measles: